SuperNEMO-DBD/SuperNEMO-DBD.github.io/resources.md

 Analysis code
 -------------
 A work-in-progress collection of SuperNEMO and NEMO-3 analysis code is available in the [AllAnalyses](https://github.com/SuperNEMO-DBD/AllAnalyses) repository under {% include icon-github.html username=site.github_username %}.

+## SuperNEMO Analysis wiki

+The [SuperNEMO Analysis wiki page](https://nemo.lpc-caen.in2p3.fr/wiki/NEMO/SuperNEMO/Analysis) is hosted at LPC Caen and holds up-to-date information about the status of analyses, as well as links to helpful tools and documents to get you started analysing SuperNEMO data.
+It also has links to the minutes of all our internal analysis meetings.
+You can get a login from [Yves](lemiere@lpccaen.in2p3.fr) or [Francois](mauger@lpccaen.in2p3.fr).

 </div>
             </div>